tymyrddin/blue/source/docs/active/honeyclients/thug-repo.md

 * PDF, Flash, and Java payload indicators
 * Indicators of compromise (IoCs)

-Output can be redirected to JSON, SQLite, or raw logs—great for feeding into your SIEM or just hoarding malware like a responsible researcher.
+Output can be redirected to JSON, SQLite, or raw logs.
+Great for feeding into your SIEM or just hoarding malware like a responsible researcher.

 ## Cleanup